You can apply for a GP visit card if you:

 - net cost of private nursing home care

-- mortgage protection premium
+- mortgage protection payment

 - life assurance for mortgage protection